c0rent1n/djm/README.md

      $('.someElement').attr('title', 'someText');
      // etc.

-###### by the methods below...
+###### by the jquery.djm methods below...
 You'll get a highly dynamic HTML page!

 ### djmSuffix = "_main"
 Automatic values for any parameter.

 For example, {key1: "myValue1", key2: "myValue2"}, will replace any DJM parameter "{key1}" by "myValue1" and any DJM parameter "{key2}" by "myValue2".

-### jquery.djm Contents Methods
+### jquery.djm Content Methods
 ###### (after a DynamicJsonManager Instanciation with djmSuffix == '_l')
 ##### html
 See arguments below.